kopalx/cmake_example/README.md

 modules, it's perfectly fine to compile a pybind11 module with a VS version newer than the target Python's VS version.
 See the [FAQ] for more details.

-**Runtime requirements**

-The Visual C++ 2015 redistributable packages are a runtime requirement for this project.
-It can be found [here][vs2015_runtime].
-If you use the Anaconda Python distribution, you can add `vs2015_runtime` as a platform-dependent runtime requirement for you package: see the `conda.recipe/meta.yaml` file in this example.

 ## Building the documentation